-Spurgeon College offers Doctoral, Bachelor's, and Associate's degree programs.
-The Associate of Arts, Biblical Studies; the Associate of Divinity; Bachelor of Arts; Christian Ministry (BACM) degree; and, Bachelor of Arts, Biblical Studies (BABS) can be taken entirely online.
+Spurgeon College offers Bachelor's and Associate's degree programs.
+The Associate of Arts, Biblical Studies; the Associate of Divinity; Bachelor of Arts; Christian Ministry (BACM) degree; Bachelor of Arts; Business Leadership (BABL) degree; Bachelor of Arts; Interdisciplinary Studies (BAID) degree; and, Bachelor of Arts, Biblical Studies (BABS) can be taken entirely online.
 These programs provide Biblical, theological, and ministry training to people who feel called to continue serving Christ in their current locale.